A Simple Step by Step Guide to Prepare ...

 Here is a list of the best MF Programs: https://www.topuniversities.com/university-rankings/business-masters-rankings/finance/2020

 The effective cost of these degrees varies widely.
 Let’s break the cost down into two components: direct cost and opportunity cost.
 All three of these designations may require supplemental investment in test prep, so let’s just ignore the expense of CFA Program tutoring or hiring a GRE tutor (for MBA or MF admissions).

-It’s important to understand that people generally do not take a break from their careers to pursue a CFA.
+It’s important to understand that people generally do not take a break from their careers to pursue a CFA charter.
 You generally study for these exams while working full-time.
 You spend many hours in the evenings or on the weekend studying, but you do so at your own pace around your schedule.
-While you can certainly pursue a part-time or evening MBA, for this analysis, let’s compare the CFA to a typical two-year MBA program where you stop working and pursue your MBA.
+While you can certainly pursue a part-time or evening MBA, for this analysis, let’s compare the CFA program to a typical two-year MBA program where you stop working and pursue your MBA.
 Let’s also assume you do the same for your MF, and study full-time for one year.
 Finally, let’s assume you make $100,000 per year.

 The “opportunity cost” of pursuing the CFA Program is $0 because you get to continue working.
 The direct cost associated with signing up for the three CFA exams (level 1, 2, and 3) and buying the basically required official CFA Program curriculums adds up to ~$5,000.